Mixolyde/blaseballstatus/README.md

 pub get
 ```
 On Windows, get the Windows Dart SDK zip, unzip it somewhere,
 and add that unzip's bin folder to your PATH variable.
-You
+You also need
+to add the Pub Cache bin folder to your PATH, which may be in
+`c:\Users\<username>\AppData\Roaming\Pub\Cache\bin`.

-typically need to call the '.bat' versions of the helper tools
+You typically need to call the '.bat' versions of the helper tools
 in Windows.

 ```